ZZ-Cat/CRSFforArduino/README.md

 ## Telemetry

-Currently, the only telemetry that is supported is GPS data.
+Currently, the only telemetry that is supported is battery sensor and GPS data.
 This is because I am still working on the telemetry side of things.

 The following telemetry data is supported:

+- Battery sensor data:
+  - Average battery cell voltage (in millivolts)
+  - Current (in milliamperes)
+  - Fuel (in milliampere-hours)
+  - Percent remaining
 - GPS data:
   - Latitude (in decimal degrees)
   - Longitude (in decimal degrees)